allydetre/snotelprocessr/README.md

 snotelprocessr was created to download, process, and analyze large amounts of SNOTEL data at once.
 The scripts and functions included can be used for a single station, or hundreds at once.
-Within the “vignettes” folder you can find example .R scripts for various processing and analysis workflows, in addition to the snotelprocessr_workflow_demo.Rmd, which will walk you through downloading raw data and processing it for future analyses.
+Within the “examples” folder you can find example .R scripts for various processing and analysis workflows, in addition to the snotelprocessr_workflow_demo.Rmd, which will walk you through downloading raw data and processing it for future analyses.